 To request academic accommodations, please take the following steps to register with the Disability Services Office:

-Complete and submit the Application for Students with Disabilities form.
+Complete and submit the Application of Services form.

 Provide documentation of your disability to the coordinator of disability services.
 Documentation may come from an appropriate professional such as a medical doctor, psychologist and/or psychiatrist or a high school IEP/504 Plan.
 Documentation should be current and contain the following information: